blynkkk/blynkkk.github.io/Widgets.md

  change this on local server with ```webhooks.frequency.user.quota.limit```.
 Please be very careful using webhooks, as many resources not capable to handle even 1 req/sec, so you may be banned on some of them.
 For example thingspeak allows to send 1 request per 15 seconds.

+ **NOTE :** In order to avoid spamming Blynk Webhook has one more limitation - in case your webhook requests were failed 10 times in row your webhook widget will be stopped.
+In order to resume it you need to open widget and save it again.
+Failed requests are requests that return status code that are not equal to 200 or 302.